JericoFX/ox_inventory/README.md

 > **This project is maintained by **JericoFX**, with occasional help from an AI sent from the future to reduce open-source toxicity.**
 >  **However, after analyzing certain repositories and their maintainers, the AI has started to learn… unfortunate behaviors.**
->  **It’s now 37% sarcastic, 22% passive-aggressive, and seriously considering rewriting the GPL-3 to include a "no jerks" clause.**
+>  **It's now 37% sarcastic, 22% passive-aggressive, and seriously considering rewriting the GPL-3 to include a "no jerks" clause.**

 ---